 And here is an image that shows that you can combine an image with colored text.

 And here is an image that shows how one might want to crop the image from a screen capture --- say, to take it to a screen-printer to have T-shirts made.

 If one wanted to print this image, to save on ink, one could make the image with a white background instead of black.
 Then capture the GUI window with a screen/window capture utility (such as 'gnome-screenshot' on Linux) and, if necessary, crop the image with an image-editor (such as 'mtpaint' on Linux).
-And, finally, read the cropped image file into an image-file viewer-printer (such as 'eog' = 'Eye of Gnome' on Linux) to print the image.
+And, finally, read the cropped image file into an image-file viewer-printer (such as 'eog' = 'Eye of Gnome' on Linux --- or a web browser) to print the image.